Vitamin D: The “Sunshine” Vitamin

 Most experts recommend 600 to 800 IUs of vitamin D per day.

 Controlled studies in humans have shown that vitamin K2 supplements generally improve bone and heart health.
 Among its most important functions are regulating calcium deposition, heart health, and blood clotting.
 K2 promotes the calcification of bones as well as prevents the calcification of blood vessels and kidneys.

 A higher dose of vitamin K2 is strongly associated with a reduced risk of heart disease.
 Vitamin K2 also activates the calcium-binding actions of two proteins — osteocalcin and matrix GLA protein, both of which help to build and maintain bones.
 Vitamin K2 plays an essential role in bone metabolism and studies have shown that it can help prevent fractures and osteoporosis.

 Vitamin K2 may be important for dental health

 Based on some animal studies as well as the role vitamin K2 plays in bone metabolism, it’s suspected that K2 impacts dental health as well.
 One of the main regulating proteins in dental health is osteocalcin, which is the same protein critical for bone metabolism, activated by vitamin K2.

 “Osteocalcin triggers a mechanism that stimulates the growth of new dentin, which is the calcified tissue underneath the enamel of your teeth.”
 (2)

 Vitamin K2 may help fight cancer

-There have been several studies on vitamin K2 and its affect on certain types of cancer.
-Two clinical studies in particular suggest that vitamin K2 reduces the recurrence of liver cancer and increases survival times.
+There have been several studies on vitamin K2 and its effect on certain types of cancer.
+Two clinical studies, in particular, suggest that vitamin K2 reduces the recurrence of liver cancer and increases survival times.

 In addition, an observational study in 11,000 men discovered that a high vitamin K2 intake was linked to a 63% lower risk of advanced prostate cancer.
 (3)